Playable PathwaysTM

 Our Services

-All of our golf course design services are provided by a PlayablePathwaysTM certified EIGCA or SAGCA golf course architect who has completed specialized training in course design for slower swing speed players.
-Our architects offer three levels of golf course evaluation and design services:
+When working directly with club owners or management companies, all of our golf course design services are provided by an EIGCA or SAGCA golf course architect who has completed specialized training in course design for slower swing speed players in order to be certified in the PlayablePathwaysTM design approach.
+Our architects offer three levels of golf course evaluation and design services to create a more playable golf course:

 The Bronze Package